Heritage FAQs

 Some links to Australian studies, study evaluations and case law has concluded listing has a positive or no effect on property values and economic viability.

-What is the City's Heritage Reference Group?
+What is the City's Heritage Reference Advisory Group?

 The City's Heritage Reference Group is an advisory committee with the following terms of reference: